 Dental Implant Placement

 Tooth loss is common among adults and it may occur due to an infection, decay of tooth, or perhaps injuries.
 In the past, people who wanted to replace missing teeth relied on dentures and bridges.
 However, today, dental implants have become the standard procedure for tooth replacement in restorative dentistry.
 These dental restorations utilize metal posts that are anchored into the jawbone, helping hold and support the artificial teeth.
-At A Great Smile Arizona, Dr. Thomas installs dental implants to help you regain your bite, enhance your oral health, and restore your smile and improve your appearance.
+At A Great Smile Arizona, Dr. Mike installs dental implants to help you regain your bite, enhance your oral health, and restore your smile and improve your appearance.
 Dental implants offer a firm foundation for both fixed and removable teeth.

 The Candidacy for Dental Implants